If you like to make your own personalized gifts, here are some great knitted Christmas gifts that you can try out.

-You can do any pattern you like to add interest, like eyelets or even strips in different colours.
+You can do any pattern you like to add interest, like eyelets or even strips in different colors.

 Other Ways To Decorate Your Mug Cosy

-Sew on a button and attach the cosy around your favourite mug.
+Sew on a button and attach the cozy around your favorite mug.

-You could also decorate the mug cosy with bobbles.
+You could also decorate the mug cozy with bobbles.
 They are really simple to make.

 co 6 sts.